- Go to the Faculty Portal

 Alternative Testing Agreements (ATAs)

-- At the top of the page, you may submit an Alternative Testing Agreement (ATA) for any CRN if you didn’t do so using the link in the accommodation letter.
+- At the top of the page, you may submit an Alternative Testing Agreement (ATA) for any CRN if you didn’t do so using the link in the course access letter.

 - View any ATAs you have submitted, and modify as needed.